Swansea City Centre: Princess Way

 Princess Way (Ffordd y Dywysoges) links Kingsway Circle to the north with Oystermouth Road to the south.
 The northern section of the street is fully pedestrianised and is fronted with shops.
 The southern section is fronted with pubs, restaurants and offices and has a Travelodge hotel, a Vue cinema and Aspers casino.
 The central portion of Princess Way opens onto two town squares.

 Castle Square links Princess Way with Castle Street.
-Castle Square is a concreted square that slopes upwards towards steps to Swansea Castle to the east forming an amphitheatre-like space.
+Castle Square is a concreted square that slopes upwards towards steps to Swansea Castle to the east, forming an amphitheatre-like space.
 It has grass verges and a few trees on its sides, and two fountains.
 The square is faced to the south by Caer Street which is lined with shops in buildings with a mock Tudor facade.
-In July 2008, a new permanent BBC TV big screen was constructed on the southern corner of Castle Square, which will show BBC coverage of Beijing 2008 and London 2012 as well as local content.
+In July 2008, a permanent BBC TV big screen was constructed on the southern corner of Castle Square, to show BBC coverage of Beijing 2008 and London 2012 as well as local content.

 St. Mary's Square links Princess Way with Whitewalls.
-St. Mary's Church sits in the middle of the square.
+St. Mary's Church stands in the middle of the square.
 It is fronted by the Quadrant Centre to the east; a clothes shop to the north; and offices and shops to the south.

 Parc Tawe

 Parc Tawe is an area on the west bank of the River Tawe in the Lower Swansea valley.
 The area includes several "out-of-town" style stores and entertainment units.
 There are car parking spaces in this area, but at peak periods it is subject to traffic congestion.
-A highly visible building is the Plantasia - a large triangular tropical plant house.
+A highly visible building is the Plantasia, a large triangular tropical plant house.
 Entertainments in the area include a 10 screen cinema and a ten pin bowling alley.